mauring55/Complete-Notes-for-Computer-Science-Self-Study/README.md

 - unlike tuples, list are mutable objects
 - can still contain elements of any time
 - denoted using square brackets

+April 6 - 6.
+Recursion and Dictionaries (https://www.youtube.com/watch?v=WPSeyjX1-4s&t=23s)

+Recursion
+- a function calls itself in its body; this is fine as long as there is a base case to avoid infinite unwinding/calls
+-